shazmeen-khan/The-Grill-DecodeLabs/README.md

 # The-Grill-DecodeLabs
 A premium luxury fine dining restaurant website built with HTML, CSS &amp; JavaScript featuring responsive design, dark mode, interactive sections, smooth animations, and modern UI.
-# 🍽️ The Grail – Luxury Fine Dining Restaurant Website
+# 🍽️ The Grill – Luxury Fine Dining Restaurant Website

-The Grail is a modern, responsive luxury restaurant website built using HTML, CSS, and JavaScript.
+The Grill is a modern, responsive luxury restaurant website built using HTML, CSS, and JavaScript.
 It delivers a premium dining experience through elegant design, smooth animations, interactive sections, and a fully responsive layout for all screen sizes.

 ## ✨ Features